 But not everyone knows how exactly they differ.

-And few people realize how important these differences are in deciding which instrument to pursue.
+And few realize these differences’ importance in deciding which instrument to pursue.

-Here’s a table of some of the differences.
+Here’s a table of some of the differences between violin and guitar.

 stringed instrument with frets